odedshr/rollup-plugin-html-encoder/README.md

 And now let's talk about [JSX](https://medium.com/javascript-scene/jsx-looks-like-an-abomination-1c1ec351a918), which is another kind of template.
 JSX in essence, is a pseudo-html code written within JS code and then pre-compiled to pure JS which is served to the browser.
 It's a much more efficient way to write template but I don't like it, because in order to write proper JSX you need to proficient in both HTML and Javascript and for me it feels like a mix of responsibilities.
 HTML provides the structure to our page, while javascript provides computability and these are two different things from my point of view.

 ### This is where the html-encoder comes in
-I would like to write a normal HTML file but include in it the `data-bind` attribute without any additional javascript programming (it would have been nice to do so natively but that's just wishful thinking) and this HTML can be pre-compiled on the server and served as a static page (live-refresh is bonus).
+I would like to write a normal HTML  file but empower it with a `data-bind` attribute without any additional javascript programming (it would have been nice to do so natively but that's just wishful thinking) and this HTML can be pre-compiled on the server and served as a static page (live-refresh is bonus).
 The `HTML encoder` does exactly that:

 1. Write a normal HTML file
 2. Import it to your javascript code using `import Node from `./example.template.html;` and then use it by appending it to the DOM - `document.appendChild(new Node());`